blittable/blittable.github.io/_posts/2019-7-27-why-learning-rust-now-might-be-a-not-so-bad-idea.md

   true, kinda true, kinda true, that depends...
 OK(())

-Before getting into some details, a couple points:
+_Before getting into some details, a couple points_:

 - You'll need some time and motivation.
 - Rust is categorized as a *systems* programming language, but overflows the category in lots of places.